raygun101/MarkupKit/README.md

 * `backgroundView` - sets the cell's background view
 * `selectedBackgroundView` - sets the cell's selected background view

-See _LMCollectionViewCell.h_ for more information.
+See _LMCollectionView.h_ and _LMCollectionViewCell.h_ for more information.

 ## LMPickerView
 `LMPickerView` is a subclass of `UIPickerView` that acts as its own data source and delegate, serving content from a statically-defined collection of row and component titles.
 For example, the following markup declares a picker view containing four rows reprenting size options: